 Have you ever been served ads that provide no purpose for your needs or interest?

-According to a study by the consulting firm PageFair with the analytics firm Priori Data, 419 million people, or 22 percent of global smartphone users, are blocking ads on their mobile handsets as of March 2016.
+According to a study by the consulting firm PageFair with the analytics firm Priori Data, 419 million people, or 22 per cent of global smartphone users, are blocking ads on their mobile handsets as of March 2016.
 This seems like a resounding public show of disapproval that publishers/advertisers should take note of.
-Of course, when Apple announced that it was incorporating a mobile ad blocking software into its iPhone and iPad iOS9 operating system, it increased access and accelarated the growth even further.
+Of course, when Apple announced that it was incorporating a mobile ad blocking software into its iPhone and iPad iOS9 operating system, it increased access and accelerated the growth even further.

 But are consumers too quick to block out the bigger picture?